databrary/www/databrary/input/pages/resources/guide/investigators/contributing/definitions.md

 If this session was excluded from a final study or analysis, you can indicate that:

-  * inclusion criteria: participant did not meet the criteria for inclusion in the study but some data were collected nonetheless
+  * Inclusion criteria: participant did not meet the criteria for inclusion in the study but some data were collected nonetheless
-  * procedural: experimenter error/equipment failure
+  * Procedural: experimenter error/equipment failure
-  * withdrew: participant became fussy, tired, or withdrew from session for other participant-related reasons
+  * Withdrew: participant became fussy, tired, or withdrew from session for other participant-related reasons
-  * outlier: participant's session was unusual compared to the rest of the sessions
+  * Outlier: participant's session was unusual compared to the rest of the sessions
-  * other: please define
+  * Other: please define

 ### Setting

 In what kind of environment did the session take place?

-  * lab
+  * Lab
-  * home
+  * Home
-  * museum
+  * Museum
-  * classroom
+  * Classroom
-  * outdoor
+  * Outdoor
-  * clinic
+  * Clinic
-  * other: please define
+  * Other: please define

 ### Country